 There are two definitive manuals for physicians that contain chapters describing the criteria for diagnosing ADHD.
-They are known as the DSM-V and the ICD-10.
-They have slightly different ways of defining the sub-types and levels of severity ADHD, but in general terms they describe the same disorder as follows:
+They are known as the DSM and the ICD.
+Historically, they have had slightly different ways of defining the sub-types or presentations and levels of severity ADHD, but in recent versions (DSM-V and ICD-11) efforts have been made to harmonise the two standards, and in general terms they describe the same disorder as follows:

 To receive a diagnosis of ADHD, an individual must display some or all of the following characteristics: